Close Banner

 A new live show in 2023 brought "The Purge" franchise into unfamiliar territory — uncharted waters.
 A politician and his entourage escape to a deserted island to avoid The Purge, but freedom is fleeting when a group of Purgers finds them.
 The fiery EDM show features adrenaline-filled action sequences, stunts, lighting and laser effects, high-fall fire burns and massive explosions.

 The show has great special effects and offers a place to sit and rest ... or escape the scares.
 But if you have to cut something from the night, we feel like this could be it.
 The seats fill up, so you want to arrive about 20 minutes early to get a seat.
-We arrived 20 minutes early and the wait and show combined took about 40 minutes from our night.
+We arrived 20 minutes early, and the wait and show combined took about 40 minutes of our night.
 The show does have some graphic violence.

 There are four shows a night.
 You can find showtimes in the Universal Studios app.